What is Contempt of Court?

 Orders regarding the distribution of property and debt as part of the equitable distribution portion of a Florida divorce are not subject to contempt proceedings.
 Why?
 Because we do not have debtors’ prison any longer.
 You can’t be held in contempt simply because you owe someone money, including your ex-spouse.
 That said, failing to comply with a portion of a court order regarding property (i.e., you did not transfer a bank account to your ex) subjects you to enforcement proceedings.
 Essentially, the court can slap you on the wrist but not much more.
 Yes, it can order you to pay the other side’s attorney fees and costs; order you to make the transfer if the money is still there, freeze an account, authorize you to sign your ex’s name, etc., etc., but it cannot impose the ultimate sanction of jail for failure to comply – no way, no how.

 In a word – support.
 The court has ordered you to pay some type of support: spousal or child support following a hearing.
 The court listened to the pertinent evidence: In a spousal support case, the length of marriage and relative need and ability to pay of each spouse.
-In child support case, incomes, certain child related expenses and the number of nights per year each party will have the children overnight.
+A Florida child support attorney and the court system will review several components of the case including incomes, certain child related expenses and the number of nights per year each party will have the children overnight.

 Before a court can enter an order of contempt it must hold an evidentiary hearing at which time the moving party (i.e., the party complaining that there was a willful violation of a court order), must present evidence that there was a (1) a clear, unambiguous order to do something (again, usually spousal or child support) (2) that the other party did not comply and (3) that the person has the present ability to pay.
 If the answer to either is no, the court cannot hold someone in contempt.
 For purposes of our discussion, we will assume that the order was clear (i.e., you must pay $100 per month in child support – nothing unambiguous about that) and that the other party did not pay.
 The only remaining issue is whether the nonpayer has the present ability to pay the money owed at the time of the hearing.
 Sometimes the law creates a presumption of a present ability to pay; for instance, when a party is ordered to transfer a bank account as spousal support and simply chooses not to, there is a statutory presumption of present ability to pay.
 We will not address the subtle nuances of that presumption in this article.
 Suffice it to say, if you are ordered to transfer a bank account of any kind, do it.